hema2601/OnBenchmarkingAndMonitoring/content/My Own Testing Infrastructure/Components/Single Experiment Script.md

 # Orchestrating Data Collection

-As explained in the [[Adding New Data Sources|data source tutorial]], there are essentially three types of data collection in experiment script:
+As explained in the [[Adding New Data Sources|data source tutorial]], there are essentially three types of data collection in my experiment script:
 1. Counters
 2. Background Programs
 3. Application

 The application data collection was already explained in the [[#Running the Target Application]] part, since it is simply the output from the iperf execution.
 I will explain the data collection of the others in the following parts.
 ## Counters

 All the counter data used in the experiment is captured with the help of the `before.sh` and `after.sh` scripts.
 As the name suggests, `before.sh` writes the state of the counters before the experiment into a temporary file and `after.sh` does the same with the counters after the experiment.
 Then, the `after.sh` script also concats the two temporary files into a raw data file that is then going to be converted into json data using the [[Raw Data Converter]].